JensPiegsa/info/index.md

 # About

 Hi, I'm Jens Piegsa, a software crafter with expertise in Java web technologies, data integration, metadata management, and continuous integration.
 I currently work at the University Medicine Greifswald, building the web application for the data transfer unit of the NAKO Health Study.
-My passion for software development started during my early years and became my vocation during my time at the university.
-I have been constantly involved in various projects, honing my skills and gaining experience.
+At the age of 10, I discovered my passion for software development, and it evolved into my vocation during my university years.
+Throughout my journey, I've had the opportunity to work on several projects, each one offering its own set of experiences and lessons.

 # Stuff